 I’ve been at the University of Waterloo since 2004.
 Before that, I was a Mellon Fellow in the Humanities at Stanford University, and a few years ago I spent a semester as a Visiting Assistant Professor at the Philosophy Department of the University of Michigan.
 In 2011 I won an award from the Social Science and Humanities Research Council of Canada for my project “Moral Reasoning in a Pluralistic World;” my book on that subject was published with McGill-Queen’s University Press in 2015.

-My next book, Philosophy of Sex and Love: An Opinionated Introduction, will be forthcoming with Routledge Press in March 2019.
+My second book, Philosophy of Sex and Love: An Opinionated Introduction, was published by Routledge Press in March 2019.
 My latest research brings my interest in ethics and in philosophy of mathematics together in the study of economic reasoning: I am considering topics related to values and value pluralism and to the use of mathematics in application in economic contexts.